 – Modrá Lavička Czech-Thai restaurant, Opletalova 19

-You can get connected to the internet via your mobile operator as well depending on your tariff and roaming access (using 3G or HSDPA).
-If you are staying longer it is worth buying a local sim card as well as arranging some tariff for a mobile broadband.
+You can get connected to the internet via your mobile operator as well, depending on your tariff and roaming access (using 4G or 5G).
+If you are staying longer, it is worth buying a local sim card and arranging some tariff for mobile broadband.
 Connection is fast and reliable.

 Mobile prepaid internet from T-Mobile

-This gives you unlimited access to the internet for 850 CZK, monthly.
+This gives you unlimited access to the internet for 850 CZK monthly.
 The maximum speed is 0.5MB per sec.
-No contract is required; just buy a prepaid sim card pack called Twist.
-Then you need to activate this service by sending a SMS text message to 4603 with the text ‘SURF A’.
-The service can be activated only if sufficient balance is available.
-The APN for post-paid, but maybe also for prepaid, is internet.t-mobile.cz
+No contract is required; buy a prepaid sim card pack called Twist.
+Then you need to activate this service by sending an SMS text message to 4603 with the text ‘SURF A’.
+The service can be activated only if a sufficient balance is available.

 – Net Cafe, Na poříčí 8 (just 1 CZK for one minute)